 Dentist Dr. James B. Bean of Atlanta made significant contributions to the treatment of fractured maxillary bones.
-Bean used an interdental splint made of vulcanized india rubber that had cup shaped indentations for the teeth.
-Bean's splint was a great success and he was sent to Richmond where his splint was used for treatment at a ward of the Recieving and Way Hospital.
+Bean used an interdental splint made of vulcanized India rubber that had cup shaped indentations for the teeth.
+Bean's splint was a great success and he was sent to Richmond where his splint was used for treatment at a ward of the Receiving and Way Hospital.

 The Confederacy in particular should

 be praised for its Dental Corps.
 The act of conscripting dentists in January

 1864, gave the Confederate soldier at least that small advantage over his